St Mary Aldermary: Rebuilding after the Great Fire

 St Mary Aldermary was badly damaged in the Great Fire of London of 1666, although parts of its walls and tower survived.
-It was mostly rebuilt by Sir Christopher Wren in a Gothic style.
+It was mostly rebuilt by the office of Sir Christopher Wren in a Gothic style.
 A legacy of £5,000 had been left by one Henry Rogers for the rebuilding of a church, and his widow agreed to use it to fund the reconstruction of St Mary's.
 According to some sources, she stipulated that the new church should be an exact imitation of the one largely destroyed.

-The church as rebuilt has an aisled nave, six bays long, with a clerestory.
-There is a short chancel.
-The tower is attached to the south west corner of the building, and is entered through a western lobby.
-It is divided into storeys by string courses; the corners have octagonal turrets, terminating in what George Godwin called "carved finials of impure design".
-The nave and aisles are separated by arcades of clustered columns, supporting somewhat flattened Gothic arches.
+The church, as rebuilt, has an aisled nave, six bays long, with a clerestory.
+It has a short chancel.
+The tower is attached to the south-west corner of the building, and is entered through a western lobby.
+The tower is divided into storeys by string courses; the corners lead up to octagonal turrets, terminating in what George Godwin called "carved finials of impure design".
+The church’s nave and aisles are separated by arcades of clustered columns, supporting somewhat flattened Gothic arches.
 The ceilings are decorated with elaborate plaster fan vaulting.

 According to Nikolaus Pevsner, St Mary Aldemary is "the chief surviving monument of the 17th-century Gothic revival in the City and – with Warwick – the most important late 17th-century Gothic church in England".

 The parish of the church of St Thomas the Apostle, destroyed in the Great Fire and not rebuilt, was united with that of St Mary's.

 In 1781 a new organ was installed, built by George England.